IkindoWebEdit/ikindo-code/README.md

 5. Create a user
 ```
 > py manage.py migrate
-> py manage.py createsuperuser  #Enter a username, email address(does not need to be real) and password when prompted
+> py manage.py createsuperuser  #Enter a username, email address(does not have to be real) and password when prompted
 ```

 6. Run the local server